Parshchakurkar/MatrubhashaAI/README.md

     - docker image scan with snyk
     - publish

-### Infrastructure
+### Infrastructure as code
   - After above prequisite done, trigger the pipeline
   - .tfstate file will be stored in storage account
-  - Before apply the chnages there is manual approval so that changes will get reviewed before actual apply in azure
+  - Manual approval gate before terraform apply for controlled deployment.

 ## Dockerfile:
 It is created inside the source location.
-- run ```Docker build -t matrubhashaai:1.0.0 .``` command in source location
+- run ```Docker build -t matrubhashaai:1.0.0 .``` command in source location if want to create in local.
+- Build pipeline will create and push image to acr.

 ## Terraform:
 - Terraform used to create the private/ Self hosted agent in linux machine.